BigDogEnergy/Ripaw/README.md

 ## Functionality & MVPs

 ### Authentication

 A user can:
--Sign Up
+- Sign Up
--Log In
+- Log In
--Log Out
+- Log Out

 Demo User available

 ### Accounts

 A user can:
--View their account(s)
+- View their account(s)
--Open an account
+- Open an account
--Edit an account
+- Edit an account
--Close an account
+- Close an account

 ### Transactions

 A user can:
--View transactions for their account(s)
+- View transactions for their account(s)
--Create a transaction request
+- Create a transaction request
--Cancel a pending transcation
+- Cancel a pending transaction
--Edit a pending transaction
+- Edit a pending transaction

-Admins can delete a transcaction.
+Admins can delete a transaction.

 ### Messaging

 A user can:
--Send messages
+- Send messages
--Delete their last message sent
+- Delete their last message sent

 Upcoming Features:
 Friends